tjaekel/MaaXBoard-RT_SPIder/README.md

 * WIFI is prepared but not yet working (files in project, but compile errors)

 ## Remarks
-The Debug UART (LPUART1, via MCU-LINK header), prints some logs, esp. when a USB Memory Stick is plugged-in or removed, ETH cable removed or connected...
+The Debug UART (LPUART6, via MCU-LINK header), prints some logs - ATT: changed to LPUART6! esp. when a USB Memory Stick is plugged-in or removed, ETH cable removed or connected...
 There is still a bit of code for the USB Memory Stick test, but it does not format the USB device anymore, neither it creates a new file.